zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec10.md

 ## Scope

-It is assumed that *Child Zone* is tested and reported by [Basic04].
-This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server.
+This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server (covered by [Basic04]).

 This test case is only relevant if the zone has been DNSSEC signed.